cbjuan/Delines-Backend/README.md

 # Delines-Backend
 Delines app backend developed during the Hack For Good Hackathon (Salamanca Edition).
 April 2015

-This backend provides an API wit 3 endpoints that allow to upload and download geolocation data (positions, routes) and info about the users.
+This backend provides an API 3 endpoints implementations that allow to upload and download geolocation data (positions, routes) and info about the users.
 This API is consumed from Delines client app (https://github.com/charrosfera/lineas-deseo)

 Check out the 0.1 version of Delines app at http://delines.jmmerino.es